 Like all successful book publishers, we have constantly adapted to the changing nature of books, and of the book marketplace.
 We cherish books, but also try to deliver information to readers in the forms they prefer.
 Of course, we offer e-book versions of all of our newer titles.
 We even publish a commercial blog, written by one of our celebrated authors, Henri de Marne.

 Our books are distributed to the trade by Midpoint Trade Books, a division of Independent Publishers Group, so if you are ordering books for a store or library, you can do so through your preferred wholesalers.
 If you are an individual reader and have a hard time finding one of our books in your preferred store, we make it convenient for you to order on this Web site.

 If you are curious about our name, it’s not as pretentious as it may sound.
 We’re located on the Upper Access road to Lake Iroquois in Hinesburg, Vermont.
 In the beginning, it was a true “cottage industry” as you can see from the photo of our original office.
 Our offices are not much fancier today.
 You won’t find a sign here, and we have no walk-in business hours, but it’s still a very pleasant place to spend time creating great books.

 Criteria for Authors

 If you’ve read this far, you’re probably an author.
 We are interested in well-written, solidly researched books that have unique information to improve the quality of life.
 We are, necessarily, extremely selective, as we receive hundreds of queries each year and can usually accept only a couple of them.
-We sometimes have to turn down proposals that we like, simply because we are committed to continuing on our small scale and must avoid spreading ourselves too thin.
+We often have to turn down proposals that we like, simply because we are committed to continuing on our small scale and must avoid spreading ourselves too thin.